Ryan Medrano: Survivor

 In fall of 2022 Medrano appeared on the 43rd season of Survivor.
 He was voted off on day 17 and was the third member of the jury.
 While competing on the show he met 2020 Paralympic athlete Noelle Lambert, who informed him that cerebral palsy was a recognized disability sport classification and he could compete internationally as a para-athlete.

 Para athletic career

-Medrano began para athletic training in December of 2022.
+Medrano began para athletic training in December 2022.
 In July of 2023 Medrano competed at his first World Championships, finishing fifth in the 400 metres and seventh in the long jump.
 In November he competed at the 2023 Parapan American Games.
 While there he won gold in the 100 metres and 400 metres.

 Medrano competed at the 2024 World Para Athletics Championships in Kobe, Japan, where he won silver in the 400 metres behind fellow American Jaydin Blackwell.
 He qualified to compete at the 2024 Paralympic Games.
 He ended up winning silver in 100 metres and 400 metres, once again behind Blackwell in both.

 At the 2025 World Championships held in New Delhi, Medrano won silver in the 100 metres, once again behind Blackwell, placed fourth in the 400 metres, and fifth in the long jump.